Under 2 hours

 Replace the tank ball if it is cracked or worn.
 Tank balls have a threaded fitting that screw onto the lift wire.
 Clean the opening of the flush valve using emery cloth (for brass valves) or a scrub pad (for plastic valves).

 Replace the flapper if it is cracked or worn.
-Flappers come in a variety of sizes so take your old flapper with you to your local store.
+Flappers come in a variety of sizes so take your old flapper with you to your local store that specializes in professional toilet repair.
 Flappers are usually attached to the small lugs on the sides of the overflow pipe.
 If the replacement flapper you purchase has a plastic or molded ring between its arms, simply remove or cut this piece off.
 Turn the water back on slowly.
 Once the tank has completely filled look inside the bowl to make sure no leaks exist.